Skip to main content

 Application Steps

-Below are the steps students take towards admission into the Rising Phoenix Program.
-The priority application deadline is April 16, 2025.
-Note that the 3 steps don't need to be completed in the order they are listed.
-Once we receive any materials (application, teacher rec, and/or transcripts/attendance records), we will start an application file for you!
+Below are the steps for admission into the Rising Phoenix Program.
+The priority application deadline was April 16, 2025.
+The steps can be completed in any order.
+We will start your application file upon receiving any materials (application, teacher recommendation or transcripts/attendance records).

 1